BIBSYSDEV/nva-doi-partner-data/README.md

 # nva-doi-partner-data

-Transforms data from NVA DynamoDB to Datacite XML
+Transforms data from NVA Publication to Datacite XML